Lollobar17/Network_Security_Lab/README.md

 ## Disclaimer

+> [!IMPORTANT]
-All activities documented in this repository are performed exclusively in a controlled, isolated laboratory environment owned by the author.
+> All activities documented in this repository are performed exclusively
+> in a controlled, isolated laboratory environment owned by the author.
-No tests have been or will be conducted against systems, networks or infrastructure without explicit authorization.
+> No tests have been or will be conducted against systems, networks or
+> infrastructure without explicit authorization.

-This project is intended solely for educational purposes and the development of professional skills in network security monitoring and system integration.
+> This project is intended solely for educational purposes and the
+> development of professional skills in network security monitoring
+> and system integration.

 ---